berzel/paynow-ecocash-payments/README.md

 # Paynow Ecocash Payments Service

-This little service allows you to accepts ecocash payments on your website through [Paynow](https://paynow.co.zw), without you having to worry about the programming.
-Before using this service you must be registered with Paynow and have your ID and Key at the ready.
+Accepting EcoCash payments through [paynow](https://paynow.co.zw) should not be a pain for the developer, that is why I created this API.
+This API attempts to ease out the integration with [paynow](https://paynow.co.zw) so that the developer can focus on the most important parts of the project.
+The API is very similar to the OneMoney API but I have created them as seperate projects so that you can scale them independently depending on your requirements.
+If you wish however you can modify each service to accept both payment methods.
+Before using this service you must be registered with [paynow](https://paynow.co.zw) and have your ID and Key at the ready.
+Enjoy.

 ## Official Documentation